bogdan-lab/csv_cli/README.md

 2011-07-11;world;3;2.56
 2001-04-28;!;3;13.2
 ```
-Then selecting everythin except the middle column and the middle row will look like this:
+Then selecting everything except the middle column and the middle row will look like this:
 ```
 ./csv show --except -cn String -ri 3 -d ';' -f test.csv
 ```